Wondering whether your well water supply is hard or soft? Read this short guide to find out how to know.

 Nobody needs a water softener for well water, since hardness minerals aren’t dangerous.
 However, if you have hard water and you want to reduce your cleaning and boost your appliance efficiency by improving your water quality, you could benefit from installing a water softener at your main water line.
-Test your water if you don’t already know its hardness mineral content.
+Test your water if you don’t already know its hard mineral content.

 How do I know if my water well is soft or hard?

-The easiest way to know if your water is hard or soft is to look for limescale – a chalky, white residue that you’re most likely to find around your faucets and on your showerhead, in your kettle or coffeepot, or inside your hot water heater and dishwasher.
+The easiest way to know if your water is hard or soft is to look for limescale – a chalky, white residue that you’re most likely to find around your faucets and on your showerhead, in your kettle or coffee pot, or inside your hot water heater and dishwasher.